 Ms. Sneed Buys Some Succulents

-Last summer, Ms. Sneed threw a bridal shower for her sister.
+Last summer, our favorite fourth grade teacher threw a bridal shower for her sister.
 What would she use for favors?
 “Everyone’s wild about succulents this year,” Ms. Sneed thought.
 She searched the Internet for ideas.
 Surprisingly, she could order the plants, soil, and containers on Amazon.com.
 When everything arrived, she transplanted the succulents.

 “I wonder if I could keep one of these little puppies alive,” Ms. Sneed thought.
 She decided to plant the extras and try a little horticulture.